SplittyDev/evee.js/README.md

 [![npm](https://img.shields.io/npm/v/evee.svg?maxAge=2592000?style=flat-square)]()

 # evee.js
-The lightweight es6 event library.
+The blazing fast es6 event library.

-Evee is a beautiful, lightweight event library, written in clean JavaScript (ES6).
+Evee is a lightweight event library, written in clean ECMAScript6.

 ## How to use
 ```js